anaybaid7/task-manager-htv8/README.md

 The application should now be running at http://localhost:3000.

 # Usage
 Once the application is up and running, open a web browser and navigate to http://localhost:3000 to access the Task Manager.
 You can perform the following actions:

-Certainly!
-Here's a simple README file for your Task Manager application:

-Task Manager Web Application
-This is a web-based Task Manager application that allows users to manage tasks, including adding, editing, completing, deleting, and searching tasks.
-The tasks are displayed in a sorted order based on priority and due date.

-Table of Contents
-Getting Started
-Usage
-Endpoints
-Dependencies
-Contributing
-License
-Getting Started
-Follow the instructions below to set up and run the Task Manager application on your local machine.

-Clone the repository:

-bash
-Copy code
-git clone <repository_url>
-Change to the project directory:

-bash
-Copy code
-cd task-manager-app
-Install the required dependencies:

-bash
-Copy code
-npm install
-Start the application:

-bash
-Copy code
-node app.js
-The application should now be running at http://localhost:3000.

-Usage
-Once the application is up and running, open a web browser and navigate to http://localhost:3000 to access the Task Manager.
-You can perform the following actions:

 **View Tasks**: